Courses

 copy icon

-How to Identify Cathode and Anode in Electrochemical Cells
+What Is the Difference Between Cathode and Anode in Electrochemical and Electrolytic Cells

 In electrochemical cells, semiconductor diodes and in some medical devices, electrodes are used as a conductor which conducts electricity from non-metallic parts of the circuits.
 In other words, we can say that an electrode is a substance which conducts electricity in the electric current, which either enters or leaves the non-metallic medium like an electrolyte.
 Anode and cathode are the two types of electrodes.
 An anode is an electrode from which polarized current enters the outer circuit, and a cathode is an electrode from which a conventional current leaves a polarized electrical device.
 The anode and cathode charge are positive and negative respectively.
 The anode cathode symbol respectively are A and K.